Professional Engineering... Creativity Rewarded

 Engineering is Big in the UK

-In 2015, engineering generated 25% of the UK Gross Domestic Product.
+In 2019, engineering generated 23% of the UK total turnover

 Indeed the Information and Communication sector (which requires computer and electronics engineers) saw an increase of 40% in engineering enterprises over the 5 years up to 2016.